 “So much of in-practice data science is literally just ad-click predictions,” Eddy said.

-The MNIST Database of Handwritten Digits
+5. MNIST Database of Handwritten Digits

-This well-known data set — consisting of the digits 0 through 9, written in a variety of handwriting styles — remains an ideal entry point for image classification newcomers.
+The MNIST Database of Handwritten Digits is a well-known dataset — consisting of the digits 0 through 9, written in a variety of handwriting styles — remaining as an ideal entry point for image classification newcomers.

 Basic classification is “pretty much the simplest possible problem for images, but it’s a good starting point for anyone who’s playing around with neural network image classification from scratch,” Eddy said.

 “One of the hard things about working with neural networks when you’re starting is that, sometimes, training and retooling your models is just very time consuming,” he added.
-“So having relatively smaller, simpler data sets dramatically speeds that up.”
+“So having relatively smaller, simpler datasets dramatically speeds that up.”

 “It’s simple enough to be accessible, but complicated enough to allow for meaningful work — my absolute favorite resource to recommend to a beginner in deep learning, in particular those who want to work with Python,” Eddy said.
 “Having a guided approach is extremely helpful.”

-There’s a universe of more complex problems waiting beyond these simple classifications, but the core of those problems often involve repeat applications of exactly the kind of work needed to solve simpler ones, “so starting with one or two of those simple data sets will give you a really strong foundation for exploring almost any standard image problem,” Eddy said.
+There’s a universe of more complex problems waiting beyond these simple classifications, but the core of those problems often involve repeat applications of exactly the kind of work needed to solve simpler ones, “so starting with one or two of those simple datasets will give you a really strong foundation for exploring almost any standard image problem,” Eddy said.

-Text Mining and Text Analysis
+Text Mining and Text Analysis Datasets

 As Towards Data Science noted in a spotlight, be prepared to do a fair amount of cleaning and vectorization before building and training your classifier.
 But the effort should pay off.